byronpendason/byronpendason.github.io/ascal2.md

 Everything we know about the Anglo-Saxon Calendar comes from the Venerable Bede’s On the Reckoning of Time, in which he relates the calendars of many ancient cultures.
 He gives us quite a bit of information.
 Unfortunately, as we shall soon see, he doesn’t give us quite enough information to reconstruct the calendar in its entirety.
 A couple of assumptions have to be made.

 So what’s the purpose of learning the Anglo-Saxon Calendar?
-Heathenry generally recognizes four holy tides- a spring festival (in Anglo-Saxon Heathenry, it’s usually called Ēostre or something similar), Midsummer, a festival for the beginning of winter (which happens in the fall as the ancient Heathens only recognized two seasons, winter and summer), and Yule.
+Heathenry generally recognizes four holy tides- a spring festival (in Anglo-Saxon Heathenry, it’s usually named after the goddess Ēostre), Midsummer (a festival in the middle of summer), a festival for the beginning of winter (which happens in the fall as the ancient Heathens only recognized two seasons, winter and summer), and Yule.
 Names vary for these holidays, but how they determine the dates generally fall into one of two methods- Solar, and Lunisolar.
 The solar calendars tend to place them on the appropriate equinox or solstice.
 The Lunisolar calendars tend to place them on the full moon after the first new moon that follows each solstice and equinox.
 What I’m offering here is a more authentic way of determining our holy tides, one more in line with how our spiritual predecessors would have done it.

 ### Days

 The Anglo-Saxons began their day with the evening before.
-This can be surmised from Old English counting by nights (a *fortnight* was 14 *days*).
+This can be surmised from Old English counting by nights (a *fortnight* was 14 *days*, for example, and counting days by nights generally indicates that evening was the beginning of the day).
 Tacitus also tells us the ancestors of the Anglo-Saxons counted the day as beginning at night (*Germania* 11).

 Due to the limitations of JavaScript, this page uses dates that go from midnight to midnight.
 If it's past sunset where you are, add a day to the day stated on the page.

 ### Months

-In chapter 15 of *The Reckoning of Time* (in which he describes the Anglo-Saxon Calendar), the Venerable Bede tells us that the months were lunar but doesn't explicitly tell us which phase of the month the Anglo-Saxons began their months on.
+In chapter 15 of *The Reckoning of Time* (in which he describes the Anglo-Saxon Calendar), the Venerable Bede tells us that the months were lunar but doesn't explicitly tell us which phase of the moon the Anglo-Saxons began their months on.
 In chapter 11, though, he says:

 > Note well that those who say that the month ought to be defined, or was defined by the ancients, as the length of time in which the Moon traverses the zodiacal circle, make a serious mistake.
 As more painstaking inspection of nature has taught, the Moon plainly completes the zodiac in 27 days and 8 hours, but its proper course is 29 days and 12 hours,setting aside the calculation of the ‘‘leap of the Moon’’.
 Therefore it is more accurate to define a lunar month as the circuit and reintegration of the lunar light from new Moon to new Moon.

-Speaking of the lunar light of the new moon, this would make no sense by our modem definition of new moon.
+Speaking of the lunar light of the new moon would make no sense by our modem definition of new moon.
 When speaking of lunisolar calendars, though, the new moon refers to what virtually all ancient civilizations referred to as the new moon: the first sliver of the moon visible after the dark moon.
 The moon is new at this phase because it's the first of the moon that we see.

 This script calculates the beginning of the month as the first day that the moon's illumination is greater than 1% at sunset.